Ireland: The Luck of the Irish

 Location: Waterford

 After breakfast, we travel to Kilkenny for a visit to Kilkenny Castle en route to the Douglas Mawson.
 Considered Ireland’s best preserved medieval city, Kilkenny mixes small town intimacy with a big city buzz.
 The former home to the seat of the medieval Irish parliaments, it rivalled Dublin in importance which is evident in its imposing Norman buildings and marble-clad facades, even today.
 Few buildings in Ireland can boast a longer history of continuous occupation than Kilkenny’s monolithic castle and few have a more fascinating family story.
 Kilkenny Castle’s 800 years of history is associated with the rise and fall of the Marshal and Butler families who rose in nobility from Earls to Dukes.
 In more recent years they were known for their marriages to famous personalities like Winston Churchill’s cousin, and Ellen Stager, an American heiress who brought quite a fortune into the Butler family.
 However, by 1922 Kilkenny Castle was embroiled in political problems when it was occupied by Republicans and besieged by troops of the Free State.
 In 1967, the family sold the castle to the Kilkenny Castle Restoration Committee for a mere £50.
 If you love a good riches-to-rags story, you will enjoy the story of Kilkenny and its powerful peerage on a self-guided tour of the castle and its grounds.
 We make our way further south to the county’s namesake, Waterford.
 Known as the city where culture meets the ‘craic’ (that is Irish for a good time), Waterford is a modern city with a layered history.
 Invaded by the Norsemen in 914, Waterford became a Viking settlement, which is reflected in its people even today.
 It emerged from the Middle Ages as a trading port with the wealth from goods that came from as far away as Newfoundland, the profits of which funded the construction of the many Georgian Mansions that line the city’s streets.
 A town for those who enjoy a good stroll, Waterford is easy on the eye, offers plenty to see and as its reputation suggests, is full of fun.
 Your time here is free to stroll this easily navigated city, before transferring to the Douglas Mawson.
-This evening, we complete an important safety briefing, before enjoying a ‘Welcome aboard’ dinner, where we meet our crew and AE Expeditions team.
+This evening, we complete an important safety briefing, before enjoying a ‘Welcome aboard’ dinner, where we meet our crew and Aurora Expeditions team.
 Meals: Breakfast, Dinner onboard

 Day 4 : Cork